MapColonies/WMTSCapabilities/README.md

 -------------

 leaflet-based package will allow clients to create WMTS layers.
-The WMTSLayer-leaflet package will use WMTSCapabilitiesParser to optimize retrieving and supplying the wmts layers.
+The WMTSLayer-leaflet package will use Map Colonies's wmts-capabilities-parser to optimize retrieving and supplying the wmts layers.

 ----
 Product